-The Sit-Down Strike
+The Sit-Down Strike and the Robinson Library

 An important event in 20th-century Alexandria’s African-American history occurred in 1939.
 This event raised the consciousness of the minority community and became one of the watershed moments in Alexandria’s civil rights history.

 In 1939, a "sit-down strike" was staged by five young African-American men in the city’s segregated Queen Street Library.
 The young men were arrested for their act of civil disobedience but the City responded to the African-American citizens demands for more access to educational opportunities.
 As a result, the City built the Robert Robinson Library in 1940.
 This segregated library for African-Americans was used until desegregation in the early 1960s.
 After desegregation, the building was used for various community service programs.
 Today, the Robert Robinson Library forms an integral part of the Alexandria Black History Museum.

 Parker-Gray High School and the Alexandria Black History Research Center

 The Museum is located in the Parker-Gray Historic District of the City.
 This district is named in honor of the Parker-Gray High School, the only high school African Americans could attend in Alexandria until 1965.

 In 1983, through the advocacy of the Parker-Gray Alumni and the Alexandria Society for the Preservation of Black Heritage, the Robert Robinson Library re-opened as the Alexandria Black History Research Center.
 At first, staffing was provided on a volunteer basis by the members of these organizations.
 In 1987, the Alexandria City Council placed the operation of the Museum under the Office of Historic Alexandria and provided funding for an addition to the building that was completed in 1989.